2020 Council of the District of Columbia election: General Election

+Ward 4

 Brandon Todd, who had served on the city council since 2015, was the first incumbent member of the council to file for reelection.
 Janeese Lewis George, the former assistant attorney general, announced that she would run for the Democratic nomination and focused her campaign on attacking Todd's connection with Mayor Browser.
 George defeated Todd in the Democratic primary and defeated Statehood Green nominee Perry Redd in the general election.